 The job manager distributes new jobs to worker instances.
 When designing the distribution mechanism, it is important to take topic enablement into account.
 Jobs can only be assigned to instances where the job's topic is enabled.
-Disable the topic com/adobe/granite/workflow/offloading on the primary, and enable it on the worker to ensure that the job is assigned to the worker.
+Disable the topic com/adobe/granite/workflow/offloading on the master, and enable it on the worker to ensure that the job is assigned to the worker.

 The offloading framework identifies workflow offloading jobs assigned to worker instances and uses replication to physically transport them, including their payload (for example, images to be ingested), to workers.

 Once a job is written on the worker, the job manager calls the job consumer responsible for the com/adobe/granite/workflow/offloading topic.
 The job consumer then runs the DAM Update Asset workflow on the asset.

 The Sling topology groups AEM instances and enables them to be aware of each other, independent of the underlying persistence.
 This characteristic of the Sling topology lets you create topologies for non-clustered, clustered, and mixed scenarios.
 An instance can expose properties to the entire topology.
 The framework provides callbacks for listening to changes in the topology (instances and properties).
 Sling topology provides the foundation for Sling distributed jobs.